Travelling Home.

 Continuing to capture this community, travelling to a historical home, feels more important than ever to preserve.
 Joe’s voice embodied a deep passion for his heritage and culture.
 The way he has lived and continues to live, despite the changing world around him – his history, like so many others, is etched into this landscape.

-The film has earned recognition at international festivals, including the London Film Festival, Santa Barbara, Aesthetica, and Bolton Film Festival.
+The film has earned recognition at international festivals, including winner of the Sony Future Filmmakers Prize (non-fiction in Los Angeles.
+It has also screened at the London Film Festival, Santa Barbara, Aesthetica, and Bolton Film Festival.
 It was nominated for Best Northern Short at Women X Film Festival, a finalist for the people’s choice award with London Mountain Film Festival and won the Judges Award at the Osprey Short Film Awards.

 Press